John-R-Wallace-NOAA/Generalized_Fellner-Schall_Method_GAM_Tweedie/README.md

-R code (under the 'R' subdirectory) to closely recreate the analysis in the methods paper:
+R code to closely recreate the analysis in the methods paper:

 ##### A Generalized Fellner-Schall Method for Smoothing Parameter Optimization with Application to Tweedie Location, Scale and Shape Models